 - Includes the system mount and all other supplies you need to complete the installation, including the water tubing

-We always take a close look at the current reviews for a product to identify positive and negative trends to pass along to you before you buy.
-Here’s what we found during our deep dive into the current Frizzlife reviews:
+We always take a close look at the current info on a product to identify positive and negative trends to pass along to you before you buy.
+Here’s what we found during our deep dive into the Frizzlife:

 - The Frizzlife MP99 faucet isn’t long enough to pass through a thick granite countertop.
 This type of faucet will pass through any metal sink, which is much thinner than granite.
 Keep this in mind before you buy.

-- Most people love the taste of Frizzlife filtered water.
+- You’ll most likely love the taste of Frizzlife filtered water.
 We expected this because the filter leaves essential minerals intact, which also leaves the pH intact.
 Water with a higher pH tastes better than acidic water to most people.

 - The faucet matches most kitchens